ALEKS PPL for Math Placement

 General Information

 You do not need to take ALEKS PPL if you have a recent ACT or SAT exam or college mathematics credit, either through Advanced Placement (AP), International Baccalaureate (IB), or coursework from a college or university.
 Talk with your advisor about making sure these are on file and how they place you.
-You should take ALEKS PPL if you do not have any other placement metric.
+You should take ALEKS PPL if you do not have any other placement.
 Some students may also choose to take ALEKS PPL to get a more current placement based on changes in their math knowledge since their last placement exam or college math course.

 If you have been admitted to UNM and already have some type of placement on file or are not a new student attending a First-Year or Transfer NSO, contact the UNM Testing and Training Center at testctr@unm.edu.